oleeskild/obsidian-digital-garden/README.md

 			- Contents: `Access: Read and write`
 			- Pull requests: `Access: Read and write`
 Click the "Generate token" button, and copy the token you are presented with on the next page.
-5. In Obsidian open the setting menu and find the settings for "Digital Garden".
+5. In Obsidian open the setting menu and find the settings for "Quartz Syncer".
 The top three settings here is required for the plugin to work.
    Fill in your GitHub username, the name of the repo with your notes which you created in step 3.
 Lastly paste the token you created in step 4.
 The other options are optional.
 You can leave them as is.
 6. Now, let's publish your first note!
 Create a new note in Obsidian.
 And add the following to the top of your file

 ```
 ---
-dg-home: true
+home: true
-dg-publish: true
+publish: true
 ---
 ```